davidryan59/ji-rcn/README.md

 jint.getVal()            // Return a positive number representing relative frequency of JInterval jint.toString()          // Equivalent to getPitch

-// Frequency methods
+// Frequency calculations
-jint.getBaseFreqHz()     // Returns the base frequency for JInterval on 1/1, defaults to 256 Hz jint.getFreqHz()         // Returns the frequency of a specific JInterval, e.g. 320 for JInterval on 5/4
-jint.getFreqText()       // Returns the frequency text of a specific JInterval, e.g. "320 Hz" for JInterval on 5/4 jint.setBaseFreqHz(num)  // Changes the specific base frequency for a particular JInterval instance
+jint.getEndFreqHz(startFreqHz) // Given positive number startFreqHz, calculate the end frequency of this interval jint.getEndFreqHz()            // If startFreqHz omitted, use either previously supplied value or global default (256 Hz) jint.getEndFreqText()          // Supplies the end frequency in format like "300 Hz" (integer) or "123.45 Hz" (decimal)

 // Maths methods
 jint.get1()              // Return a new identity JInterval (from any JInterval)